Super Jennie Cup vs Diva Cup: Menstrual Cup Comparison

 Buy the Diva Cup

-If there is only one cup that you’ll find in stores, it’s the Diva Cup.
-It’s because it’s the most popular menstrual cup in the world, and the name “Diva Cup” is almost synonymous with “menstrual cup.”
+If there is only one cup that you’ll find in stores, it’s this one.
+It’s because it’s the most popular menstrual cup in the world, and the name is almost synonymous with “menstrual cup.”
 It’s the same as how we call all tissue, “Kleenex.”

-You can also get the Diva Cup online through Amazon.
+You can also get it online through Amazon.
 Prices are often cheaper than in stores, so be sure to do some comparison shopping:

-A common question among people who are new to menstrual cups is, “Are they comfortable?”
+A common question among people who are new to sanitary cups is, “Are they comfortable?”
 And for our comparison, is the Diva Cup, or the Super Jennie more comfortable?

 In general, softer menstrual cups are more comfortable than firmer ones.
 However, most people find that they can’t even feel a menstrual cup when it’s inside them, so it doesn’t really matter.
 Menstrual cups are similar to tampons in that the vast majority of people have no problems wearing them.